Olga Hepnarová: Literature

-In 1991, Bohumil Hrabal published Ponorné říčky, in which he describes the remorse felt by an executioner from Pankrác for sending a "beautiful lady" called Olga to the gallows.
+In 1991, Bohumil Hrabal published the novel Ponorné říčky, in which he describes the remorse felt by an executioner from Pankrác for sending a "beautiful lady" called Olga to the gallows.

-Oprátka za osm mrtvých by Roman Cílek (2001) is about Hepnarová, and contains a collection of contemporary documents.
+The Czech novel Oprátka za osm mrtvých by Roman Cílek (2001) tells the story of Hepnarová, and contains a collection of contemporary documents.

+Music

+In 2011, the song "Bohyně pomsty" (in English: "Goddess of Vengeance") by the Czech band Zputnik was released, which focuses on the murders she committed.

+In 2021, the album Dievčatko s náklaďákom (in English: Girl with a Truck) by the Slovak band Les Myzérables was released, which focuses on the life and death of Olga Hepnarová.

 Film

 I, Olga Hepnarová (Já, Olga Hepnarová) is a 2016 Czech-Polish drama film directed by Tomáš Weinreb and Petr Kazda.
-It was shown in the Panorama section at the 66th Berlin International Film Festival.
+It was shown in the Panorama section at the 66th Berlin International Film Festival, Official selection at the 51st Karlovy Vary International Film Festival and Official selection at São Paulo International Film Festival 2016.
+The film received worldwide distribution by One World Digital.